 "Al Cabri: Post-Processing – Elevating Your Photography Beyond the Capture"

-The Role of Post-Processing in photography.
+The Role of Post Processing in photography.

 Post-processing, also known as photo editing, is a crucial part of the photography process, even though it's not strictly a basic photography skill.
 It involves enhancing and refining your images after they're captured to achieve the desired look and convey your creative vision.
 I'll discuss the role of post-processing and encourage readers to explore and learn post-processing techniques as they progress in their photography journey.